Serhiy Arbuzov

-Serhiy Hennadiyovych Arbuzov (Сергій Геннадійович Арбузов, Сергей Геннадьевич Арбузов; born 24 March 1976) is a Ukrainian former banker and politician who briefly served as acting Prime Minister of Ukraine from 28 January to 22 February 2014, following the resignation of Mykola Azarov amidst the escalating Euromaidan movement.
+Serhiy Hennadiyovych Arbuzov (Сергій Геннадійович Арбузов, Сергей Геннадьевич Арбузов; born 24 March 1976) is a Ukrainian former banker and politician who briefly served as acting prime minister of Ukraine from 28 January to 22 February 2014, following the resignation of Mykola Azarov amidst the escalating Euromaidan movement.
 He previously served as First Vice Prime Minister of Ukraine from 24 December 2012 to 28 January 2014.
-On 27 February 2014, in the aftermath of the Revolution of Dignity, Arbuzov was dismissed, and Arseniy Yatsenyuk was elected as the new Prime Minister.
+On 27 February 2014, in the aftermath of the Revolution of Dignity, Arbuzov was dismissed, and Arseniy Yatsenyuk was elected as the new prime minister.

 After the Revolution of Dignity, Arbuzov fled to Russia, where he resides in the prestigious Rublevka area in Moscow in exile and is wanted by the General Prosecutor of Ukraine.
-Arbuzov’s defense insists that it is political persecution.
+Arbuzov's defense insists that it is political persecution.

 Arbuzov is the former chairman of the National Bank of Ukraine and was the youngest chairman of the National Bank in Europe at the time of his appointment as First Vice Prime Minister.
 In the 2000s, Arbuzov worked as a director of several leading Ukrainian banks, including Privatbank and Ukreximbank.

 Biography

 Arbuzov was born in Donetsk.
-He graduated from the Donetsk State University, having specialized in "finance and credit" and qualified as an economist.
+He graduated from the Donetsk State University, having specialized in finance and credit and qualified as an economist.
 At the start of his professional career, Arbuzov worked as an administration chairman of Privatbank in Donetsk and a director of Privatbank in Kostyantynivka.
 In 2003-10 he was a director of the Ukrainian Business Bank, previously known as Donechyna.

-In 2005 Arbuzov became a member of Our Ukraine and in 2006, unsuccessfully ran for the Donetsk Regional Council as a member of the party.
-Upon his appointment, to the National Bank of Ukraine, his political affiliation became uncertain.
+In 2005, Arbuzov became a member of Our Ukraine, and in 2006 he unsuccessfully ran for the Donetsk Regional Council as a member of the party.
+Upon his appointment to the National Bank of Ukraine, his political affiliation became uncertain.

-In 2010 Arbuzov was appointed chairman of the Supervising Council of UkrEximBank, and in September 2010, he became a deputy chairman of the National Bank of Ukraine.
-On December 21 2010, the President of Ukraine sent a petition to the parliament to replace Volodymyr Stelmakh with Arbuzov.
-On December 23, 2010 the Verkhovna Rada approved the petition, making Arbuzov the youngest chairman of a state central bank.
+In 2010, Arbuzov was appointed chairman of the Supervising Council of UkrEximBank, and in September 2010, he became a deputy chairman of the National Bank of Ukraine.
+On 21 December 2010, the President of Ukraine sent a petition to the parliament to replace Volodymyr Stelmakh with Arbuzov.
+On 23 December 2010 the Verkhovna Rada approved the petition, making Arbuzov the youngest chairman of a state central bank.
 After the appointment, the older son of the President, Oleksandr Yanukovych, bought the All-Ukrainian Bank of Development from Arbuzov.
-The bank's chairperson is Arbuzov's mother, Valentyna, who also has extensive experience in the banking business.

-In May 2012, the Ukrainian magazine Focus pointed out that Arbuzov has the highest salary among Ukrainian civil servants - ₴140,000 per month (approximately $18,000).
+In May 2012, the Ukrainian magazine Focus said that Arbuzov has the highest salary among Ukrainian civil servants – ₴140,000 per month (approximately $18,000).
 In the same year, another Ukrainian magazine, Korrespondent, placed him among the thirty most influential people in the country.